-Division Commander Shumaker: Commander, I appeal from that ruling, and ask for a calling of the roll of the convention, and that the members be requested to rise and vote Aye or No. Commander-in-Chief: The decision of the Chair has been
+Division Commander Shumaker: Commander, I appeal from that ruling, and ask for a calling of the roll of the convention, and that the members be requested to rise and vote Aye or No.

-Commander-in-Chief: The decision of the Chair has been appealed from.
+and that the members be requested to rise and vote Aye or No. Commander-in-Chief: The decision of the Chair has been appealed from.
 The question is, "Shall the decision of the Commander-in-Chief stand as the decision of the house?"
-A roll call has been asked for,
+A roll call has been asked for.